wehlutyk/thesis/content/3-gistr-3-methods.md

   emphasis was added to the fact that subjects' productions are later sent to other subjects, encouraging a more conscientious behaviour;
   a bonus was associated with high-fidelity trials, and the top 5 subjects with lowest transformation rates (as defined below in the analysis) received increased payment;
   most importantly, input from the subjects was also checked for repeated or inadequate punctuation, and for correct spelling against a combined British and American English dictionary.
-  Subjects were asked to correct any input that failed those tests, along with a short explanation emphasising the faulty behaviour and reminding the subject about the chain structure of the experiment.
+  The interface asked subjects to correct any input that failed those tests, and presented them with a short explanation that emphasised the faulty behaviour and recalled the chain structure of the experiment.
   Inspecting the platform logs showed that this last measure led subjects to often correct their utterances, a fact that was also confirmed by the increased average writing time.
 * *Relaxing the time pressure*: the interface of Experiment 1 made several mistakes that worsened the inherent pressure on subjects to complete the study as fast as possible (indeed, payment on Prolific Academic is per experiment, not per time spent -- which, conversely, would encourage subjects to be very slow).